 top of page

-A Definitive List- The Must Have Shots For UK Weddings!
+A Definitive List- The Must Have Shots For Hampshire Weddings.

 I'll preface this by saying that any professional wedding photographer will have enough experience and foresight to know what shots they need to nail on you wedding day and you shouldn't need to tell them what's important.
 However, planners and over planners like myself LOVE a list and I have created this with the intention of allowing you to review a list of every possible image I can think of to look at what's important to capture on your wedding day and decide if it's worth the investment of choosing a photographer who offers a 'second photographer' option.